ono-midori/ono-midori.github.io/techs/zguide.md

 We use broker identities to route messages between brokers.
 Each broker has a name that we provide on the command line in this simple prototype.
 As long as these names don't overlap with the ZeroMQ-generated UUIDs used for client nodes, we can figure out whether to route a reply back to a client or to a broker.

 Here is how this works in code.
-The interesting part starts around the comment “Interesting part”.
+The interesting part starts around the comment "Interesting part".

 ```c++
 //  Broker peering simulation (part 2)